HCX Bulk Migration operations and best practices

 • Follow the migration events and estimation on the HCX UI to determine any slowness that may be caused by the infrastructure or the network.

-• Additionally, vSphere Replication status can be monitored from the source ESXi host as described in earlier sections.
+• Additionally, vSphere Replication status can be monitored from the source ESXi host as described in previous sections.

 • If a source ESXi host is heavily occupied from memory, I/O rate perspective, then replication performance will be affected.
-As a result, Bulk migration workflow may takes more time to complete initial base sync provided there are no slowness in the underlying datapath.
+As a result, bulk migration workflow may take more time to complete the initial base sync provided there is no slowness in the underlying datapath.

-Note: In such cases, the recommendation is to relocate the source VM compute resources to another ESXi host probably a free one using vCenter vMotion.
-This action won't impact ongoing replication process and do not require any changes in the migration workflow.
+Note: In such cases, the recommendation is to relocate the source VM compute resources to another ESXi host (probably a free one) using vCenter vMotion.
+This action won't impact ongoing replication processes and do not require any changes in the migration workflow.

-• Switchover window should be over estimated to accommodate for the lengthy data checksum process and instantiation of the VM on target
+• The switchover window should be over-estimated to accommodate for the lengthy data checksum process and instantiation of the VM on the target

 • Co-location with other VMs must be planned accordingly to accommodate for the expected downtime in services, so the migration workflow can be committed to completion.

-• In certain cases, Bulk migration workflow may takes more time to complete switchover stage, when an extremely large VM is getting migrated using HCX.
+• In certain cases, the bulk migration workflow may take more time to complete the switchover stage, for example, when an extremely large VM is migrated using HCX.

-• Do not perform app/web engine restart from source and target HCX manager during course of an ongoing migration as it may impact migration workflow at a given point of time.
+• Do not perform app/web engine restart from the source or target HCX managers during the course of an ongoing migration as it may impact migration workflows at a given point in time.

-• Do not power off source VM manually after completion of initial base sync as it may impact offline sync workflow at a given point of time.
+• Do not power off the source VM manually after completion of the initial base sync as it may impact the offline sync workflow at a given point in time.

 Alternatively: